Setting Relationship Goals

 This will make your plan more tangible.

-It allows each person in a relationship uncover your personality.
+It allows each person in a relationship to uncover your personality.
 Spend a weekend together, preferably in a place that doesn’t have distractions.

 Couples that share their lists will have a better grasp on their goals for the future.